Please send me information about this trip

 Day 3: Sacred Valley Tour to Ollantaytambo

 08:30 AM Pickup from hotel and drive about 30-40 min to Chinchero, home to the famous colonial style church and archaeological ruins and the backdrop for Qechua women & girls who demonstrate traditional dyeing and weaving.
-Continue 20 KM to the greenhouse ruins of Moray to learn about the sophisticated botanical practices of the Inca.
+Continue 20 KM to the greenhouse ruins of Moray to learn about the sophisticated botanical practices of the Inca and how these plants were used for ceremonial purposes.
 Then drive about 11 KM over dirt roads to Maras Terraced Salt Ponds.
 Here you learn how salt is harvested and the importance of salt for economic exchange since Inca times.
 Each town offers its own unique view of life and traditions established long ago.
 Finally arrive in Ollantaytambo, the oldest still-occupied town in Peru where you visit the prominent ruins overlooking the Sacred Valley.
 Checkin to hotel for overnight.
 Dine in local restaurant of your choice (B

 Day 4: Ollantaytambo to Machu Picchu (for guided tour)